gyselroth/micro-container/README.md

 ```

 ### Singletons
-You may want to declare a service as a singleton (The default is `false`).
-If you do so everytime the
+A service is by default a singleton.
+If a service once is created it will be used if another service requires the same dependency.
-service gets requested the same instance gets returned.
-This can be achieved by setting the keyword `singleton` to true.
+This behaviour might be changed to `singleton: false` which will always resolve the requested service.

 Example:
 ```php